workout-56/workout-56.github.io/contents/publications.md

-He hasn't published any papers yet, but the project he is currently working on is expected to be published as an SCI paper next year.
+I haven't published any papers yet, but the project I'm currently working on is expected to be published as an SCI paper next year.